move-coop/parsons/docs/index.rst

 Installation
 ============

-There are two methods of installing Parsons: Using pip, and from source.
+There are two ways to install Parsons: Using pip and from source.
 Use pip if you just want to install Parsons and start using it.
 Install from source if you might want to patch Parsons to customize its behavior.

 Installing Parsons (pip)
 -----------------------------

-1. Make sure you're in your parsons virtual environment.
+1. Make sure you're in your parsons virtual environment: ``workon parsons``.

 2. Execute: ``pip install parsons``